Building and Hosting a Hexo Site with Cloudflare Pages

 D -->|Source| E["Cloudflare Page"]

-The advantages are that it eliminates GitHub Page and Cloudflare Partner, avoiding potential security risks.
-Moreover, requests from abroad are directly served by Cloudflare Pages, theoretically resulting in faster speeds.
-Of course, the choice between Cloudflare Partner and Cloudflare Pages for CNAME access depends on individual preferences.
+The advantage is that it removes GitHub Page and Cloudflare Partner, avoiding potential security risks.
+At the same time, overseas requests are directly handled by Cloudflare Pages, theoretically achieving faster speeds.
+Of course, the choice of access providers for Cloudflare Partner’s CNAME access is flexible, and I only use it to route my blog.
+This choice varies from person to person.